 Attracting new and traditional parent and church communities to the school; developing promotional messages, frameworks and tools that connect to recruitment and admissions.

-Learning to use media strategically to tell the school's story.
+Learning to use social media strategically to tell the school's story.